 condition is met (e.g. when the source IP address is 10.0.20.80)

 To open the Resource Manager, click the

-Once the tool is opened, you can add Rules and Plans.
+Once the Web Design Studio is opened, you can add Rules and Plans.
 Plans have to be created first because later, in the rule configuration

 window, you will have to associate the plan with a rule.
 Let's see how to create a plan: